 Investing in the NZX50 over the long term greatly improves your odds at getting a positive return.
 This is expected as you would be investing in shares.
 Common advice is to be invested in shares for at least 10 years.

-NZX50 vs. Other Share Market Indexes
+How Does The NZX50 Compare to Other Share Market Indexes

 The NXZ50 isn’t the only index available for the NZX.
 Here are some of teh other indexes;